-I like to get the smallest crystals possible, because they dissolve more quickly, but most of the time, unless I’m willing to order a large amount, I have to settle for beads.
+I like to get the smallest crystals possible because they dissolve more quickly, but most of the time, unless I’m willing to order a large amount, I have to settle for beads.
 These take a minute to get stirred in, but they worked just as well.
-I’ve had really good luck with this brand.
+I’ve had really good luck with the Boyer Corporation Lye brand.

-The third component to making goat milk soap is oil.
+The third component of making goat milk soap is oil.

 Each oil has a different quality in soap making.

-- Coconut and palm kernel oil both create a hard, cleansing bar with a fluffy lather, and helps bring your soap to a trace quickly
+- Coconut and palm kernel oil both create a hard cleansing bar with a fluffy lather and help bring your soap to a trace quickly

 - Lard and tallow, create a hard, conditioning bar, and a stable lather

 The list goes on, but these are the top soap-making oils that most soap makers use.